lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. note::
-   To set resource policies at the domain and group level, you have to use Manager Hub, a UI for superadmin only.
-In the Console UI, you can only set resource policies based on keypairs.
-Manager Hub is a part of the enterprise version.
+   To set resource policies at the domain and group level, you have to use admin Control-Panel, a UI for superadmin only.
+In the Web-UI, you can only set resource policies based on keypairs.
+Control-Panel is a part of the enterprise version.

 In Resource Policies tab on the Users page, the admin can check the list of currently registered resource policies.
 In the figure below, there are a total of three policies (gardener, STUDENT, default).
 The infinity (∞) marks for resources such as Cores, Ram, and fGPU in the Resources panel means that no resource restrictions have been placed for those resources.

 .. image:: resource_policy_page.png